percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 message defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
-The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKT Key.
+The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKTKey.
 Since it may take some time for all of the endpoints in conference to finish re-keying, senders **MUST** delay a short period of time before sending media encrypted with the new master key, but it **MUST** be prepared to make use of the information from a new inbound